tinyproot/winlator/README.md

 Winlator Tiny is an Android application that lets you to run Windows (x86_64) applications with Wine and Box86/Box64.

+TinyPRoot is a modified and smaller version of PRoot.
+The aims are to keep it ARM64-only and translate paths faster on Winlator.

 # Installation

 1. Download and install the APK from [GitHub Releases Winlator Tiny](https://github.com/tinyproot/winlator/releases)